 PRESCHOOLERS: Expectations of the classroom will be developed with children during the first three weeks of school, outlining appropriate behavioral expectations related to the use of equipment and supplies, the daily schedule, using words as opposed to physical force to express feelings and needs, etc. Classroom expectations will be reviewed and referenced regularly with children, including new enrollees, and will focus on what to do (walking feet) instead of what not to do (don't run).
+Children are always addressed in a respectful, caring manner.

 Children being disruptive in one area of the classroom will be redirected to another area where they may be more appropriately engaged in an activity and less disruptive.
+The teacher will explain the reason for redirection and work to engage the child in the new activity.
 At no time will any area of the classroom be utilized as a reward for appropriate behavior.